 Our CEO, Mr. Legorreta, does not receive employee compensation for his services.
 However, Mr. Legorreta is entitled to Equity Performance Awards.
-In addition, as a result of his ownership of the Manager, Mr. Legorreta is entitled to the profits of the Manager, which consist of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manager, including our named executive officers.
+In addition, because of his ownership interest in the Manager, Mr. Legorreta is entitled to certain profits of the Manager, which consist of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manager, including our named executive officers.

 Mr. Legorreta founded Royalty Pharma in 1996 and, as such, brings over 25 years of strategic leadership experience and an unparalleled knowledge of Royalty Pharma's business.
+The Board considers that Mr. Legorreta's interests are highly aligned with shareholders due to his significant shareholdings in Royalty Pharma.

 Profits of the Manager (1)

 Year Recurring (2) (\$) Biohaven Related (2) (\$) Total (\$)

+2023 50,712,077 34,125,000 84,837,077

 2022 65,476,809 28,001,593 93,478,402

-2021 49,513,461 - 49,513,461
+2021 49,513,461 49,513,461

 2020 55,674,558 55,674,558

-(1) As a result of his ownership of the Manager, Mr. Legorreta is entitled to the profits of the Manager, which consists of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manger, including our named executive officers.

-(2) The profits of the Manager in 2022 increased significantly as compared to 2021, primarily due to the acceleration of redemption payments of \$479.5 million for all outstanding Biohaven Series A and Series B Preferred Shares following Pfizer's acquisition of Biohaven in October 2022.
-We consider the profits of the Manager other than the Manager's share of the \$479.5 million in redemption payments related to the Biohaven payment as recuring payments.
+- (1) As a result of his ownership interest in the Manager, Mr. Legorreta is entitled to certain profits of the Manager, which consists of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manager, including our named executive officers. - (2) For 2023, Biohaven Related profits of the Manager related to a \$475.0 million milestone payment received following the U.S. Food and Drug Administration's approval of Zavzpret in March 2023 and a one-time \$50.0 million payment from Pfizer related to the oral formulation of zavegepant.
+For 2022, the profits of the Manager increased significantly as compared to 2021, primarily due to the acceleration of redemption payments of \$479.5 million for all outstanding Biohaven Series A and Series B Preferred Shares following Pfizer's acquisition of Biohaven in October 2022.
+We consider the profits of the Manager other than those related to Biohaven payments as recurring payments.
 Please refer to the section entitled "Certain Relationships and Related Party Transactions-Management Agreement."